 One immediate task, beyond stopping the WTO juggernaut, will be to stop further erosion of the integrity and legitimacy of the United Nations by corporations and the International Chamber of Commerce intent on using the UN’s funding crisis to establish their influence over its decision processes for the specific purpose of precluding any action along the lines proposed here.

-- Such is the collusion and power of money in government today and all its bureaucratic institutions, I doubt any aspirant official or leader – who still has the ethics required to make the radical transformations to the systems that exist would have the support within those structures to a) achieve election, or b) survive long enough to be effective.
+1. Such is the collusion and power of money in government today and all its bureaucratic institutions, I doubt any aspirant official or leader – who still has the ethics required to make the radical transformations to the systems that exist… would have the support within those structures to a) achieve election, or b) survive long enough to be effective.

 **2nd Footnote; We seriously question the relevance of these organisations because the United Nations for all it’s declarations of concern… is the actually the driving force behind the globalized corporate hegemony.
 Its Agenda for the 21st century – The UN Sustainability Plan – reads from the corporate plan of New World Order Objectives.
-While efforts to address these departments within the UN have probably been undertaken the results to date are disappointing to say the least.
+Efforts to address these departments within the UN – the results to date are disappointing to say the least.

 David C. Korten is author of The Post-Corporate World: Life After Capitalism and When Corporations Rule the World.
 [At the time of writing] He is board chair of The Positive Futures Network, publishers of YES!
 A Journal of Positive Futures, <www.futurenet.org> and president of The People-Centered Development Forum